Nicholas Hartwig

-Baron Nicholas Genrikhovich Hartwig (Nikolaus von Hartwig, Николай Генрихович Гартвиг; December 16, 1857 – July 10, 1914) was an Imperial Russian diplomat and government official who served as ambassador to Persia (1906–1908) and Serbia (1909–1914).
-An ardent Pan-Slavist, he was said to be "more Serbian than the Serbs" and during the period prior to World War I was believed by many to exercise tremendous influence over the foreign policy of the Serbian government.
+Baron Nicholas Genrikhovich Hartwig (Николай Генрихович Гартвиг; Nikolaus von Hartwig; December 16, 1857 – July 10, 1914) was a Russian diplomat and government official who served as the ambassador to Persia (1906–1908) and Serbia (1909–1914).
+An ardent pan-Slavist, he was said to be "more Serbian than the Serbs" and during the period prior to World War I was believed by many to exercise tremendous influence over the foreign policy of the Serbian government.

 During the July Crisis of 1914, he advocated a joint belligerent line by Russia and Serbia against any demands by Austria-Hungary.

 Biography

 Early life and career

-Hartwig was born into a noble family of ethnic German descent in Gori, Georgia, noted also for being the birthplace of Joseph Stalin.
+Hartwig was born into a noble family of ethnic German descent in Gori (present-day Georgia).
 He attended the Saint Petersburg Imperial University where his intelligence and ambition brought him to the notice of the Ministry of Foreign Affairs, and he began his diplomatic career in 1875, when he was attached to the Asiatic Department.

-Hartwig also wrote for the highly nationalist and slavophile Novoye Vremya during this time period.
+Hartwig also wrote for the highly nationalist and Slavophile newspaper Novoye Vremya during this time period.
 His articles criticized the then-direction of Russia's foreign policy, and particularly in regard to the Near East, which Hartwig thought was too soft.
 His views earned him the admiration of the Russian general staff, which thought similarly, and also won him high-placed friends at the court of Alexander II, which were to prove influential later in his career.